krazykira/CuXtomCam/README.md

 CuXtomCam
 =========

 An open source camera for google glass.
 This is a an alternative to the default camera on Glass.
-This camera provides the default behaviour along with some extra special feature..
+CuXtom Cam provides you the default behaviour along with some special feature..

-Special Fetures
+Special Features
 --------------

-* Using SWIPE Gestures to perform Zoom In and Zoom out.
+* Use SWIPE Gestures to perform Zoom In and Zoom out.
 * Use TAP Gesture to take Photo and end Video recording.
 * Take pictures, Record videos and save them in your own folder.
 * There is no default 10 seconds video duration.
 Video can be recorded as long as the user wants.

 Requirements
 --------------
-* You can either use the [jar file] or use the source code as library project, Although i prefer you use the jar by copying it into your libs folder
+You can either use the [jar file] or use the source code as library project, Although i prefer you use the jar by copying it into your libs folder

 How To Use